-- 1) The structure of the voltage fluctuation standards applying to Horizon Power under the Reliability Code should be aligned with the structure applying to Western Power under the Technical Rules (Table 2). - 2) Undertake an assessment of what the appropriate voltage fluctuation benchmarks applying to Horizon Power should be.
-Note that this recommendation recognises that it may be appropriate to set different benchmarks applying to Horizon Power compared to the benchmarks applying to Western Power under the Technical Rules.
+- The structure of the voltage fluctuation standards applying to Horizon Power under the Reliability Code should be aligned with the structure applying to Western Power under the Technical Rules. - 2) The Minister undertake an assessment of what the appropriate voltage fluctuation benchmarks applying to Horizon Power should be.
+This recommendation recognises that it may be appropriate to set different benchmarks applying to Horizon Power compared to the benchmarks applying to Western Power under the Technical Rules.

-5.3 Voltage Harmonics
+6.4 Voltage Harmonics